 "Zuko," Katara breathed, licking her lips, "are you drunk?"

 He laughed.
 He might have been a little inebriated, but it didn't matter.

 Zuko smirked, still cupping Katara's face with his hands.
 "Considering I initiated it, yes."
 He trailed his thumb down her cheek and then paused, frowning.
 "Why, did you not enjoy it?"

-"Of course I enjoyed it," she replied, blushing so fiercely that he could feel the heat rise from her skin.
+"Of course I enjoyed it."
+She was blushing so fiercely he could feel the heat rise from her skin.
 "But that's beside the point.
 What about the rumours?"

 He lifted her chin and stole a chaste kiss.
 "Who says they'll be rumours?"

-"Why not make it official?" he interrupted, tucking an errant lock of hair behind her ear before tracing her jawline with his fingers.
+"Why not make it official?"
+He tucked an errant lock of hair behind her ear before tracing her jawline with his fingers.
 "I've actually kind of enjoyed being your boyfriend without benefits this week."

 His fingertips slowly delved through the mass of her thick chestnut hair and feathered across her scalp.
 She shuddered gently and closed her eyes, feeling his lips already pressed against hers.
 Her hands found their way up his arms and grasped tightly onto the hard muscles through the fabric of his robes.
 In turn, his hands reached down to the small of her back, holding her stationary against his chest and hips.
 She reacted instinctively, curling her neck and tilting her head back, allowing him better access to her mouth before winding her arms around his neck and coiling her slender fingers into his perfectly tousled hair.

 They only stopped kissing when they heard a loud noise, such as the clearing of several throats in unison, causing them to break apart in embarrassment.
 Zuko then lifted Katara off his lap and led her outside into the cool night air, stealing like thieves in the night.
 They laughed boisterously, holding onto each other for support.